Killian-cressant/COSI/README.md

   6) models regroup GDN,LSTM-AE and GDN utilitary file

   7) plot.ipynb is the file used for ploting 3D figure in the article

+Code implementation for : journal extension

+Important part of the code was developped in this repository : https://github.com/GraGODs/GraGOD

+please follow the project initialization process for using gradgod.